lblod/ember-rdfa-editor/rfcs/rdfa-editor-stage-1.md

 ### Plugins

-With extensibility as one of the core pillars, plugin support should be considered at every level.
+With extendability as one of the core pillars, plugin support should be considered at every level.
 The above architecture gives plugins the following capabillities:

 - defining new node types